mwcproject/mwc-qt-wallet/DOC/notifications.md

 # Disabling Notification Windows

 If you prefer to not have notification windows appear for your wallet, you can disable notification windows.
-In the Wallet Config settings screen, uncheck the checkbox next to Enable Notification Windows.
+In the Wallet Configuration settings screen, uncheck the checkbox next to Enable Notification Windows.

 <img src="status_windows_images/image_10.png" max-width="300" height="300"/>